ulrichwisser/umpy/README.md

 expiration timestamp.
 Some signers add jitter to make resigning more evenly distributed.

-Usually a signature is not renewed every time the signer runs, but reused as long as the data doesn't change.
-That is of course as long as the signature is valid.

-For several reasons as caching and disaster recovery signatures are usually renewed long before they expire.
+Usually a signature is not renewed every time the signer runs, but reused as long as the data isn't change.
+For several reasons, for example caching and disaster recovery, signatures are renewed long before they expire.
+This is the Refresh Period.

 Signing Interval is the time between two consequtive runs of the signer.